MariuszDabrowski/controller/README.md

 Select the map you are currently on.
 If this is done correctly you will see a dashed outline around all of the buildings.
 You can you click on them to send commands to your account.

+To hide the dashed outlines, click the `Hide dashed outlines` button.

 ----

 #### 2. Custom commands